20 Good movies to Learn Korean

 Later, a group of girls saves her, and she slowly gets comfortable with them, becoming part of them.
 They call the group of seven girls “Sunny.”

-It casts some well-renowned faces in the Korean entertainment industry, including Kang So-ra, Kim Min-young, Park Joo, Nam Bo-ra, Kom Bo-mi, and Min Hyo-ri.
+It features well-known faces in the Korean entertainment industry, including Kang So-ra, Kim Min-young, Park Joo, Nam Bo-ra, Kom Bo-mi, and Min Hyo-ri.

-The movie provides ample possibility to understand everyday speech.
+The movie provides ample opportunity to understand everyday speech.

 12. Burning (버닝), 2018